Do Go On - 541 - The Freedom House Ambulance Service

 And the other two will sort of play around with them like they're a cartoon character.

-So now you're like, oh, I wish you had, I wish you'd told us this guy was impressive.
+You're like, oh, I wish you had, I wish, I wish you told us this guy was impressive.

 Well, who cares?